“Resentment is like drinking poison and then hoping it will kill your enemies.” – Nelson Mandela

 3. You find faults with each other.

 You want to mend fences with your partner, but end up fixating on their mistakes too often.
-The incidents might have been small or unintentional, but they come up often.
+The incidents might have been small or unintentional, but they continuously come up.
 Be it forgetting to switch off the geyser or standing you up on a scheduled date, you feel your partner can do nothing right.
-The dissatisfaction builds up into resentment over time.
+The dissatisfaction builds up into argument and resentment over time.

 4. One of you is passive–aggressive.